-North Carolina Barbershop
+Small Town North Carolina Barbershop

-Traditional Barbershop - Photography
+A Traditional American Barbershop Documented Through Photography

 As with most old shops, the relationship between proprietor and those in his chair was easy, fluid, and quite candid.
 At one point an older gentleman sauntered in with his head down, dropped a gift on an empty chair, turned back toward the door and said “well, gotta go”.
 That was it.
 No interaction.
 Never even lifted his head up to make eye contact.
 The barber didn’t seem surprised, nor did he skip a beat on the haircut in progress.